Teach Japanese online on the best platform for tutors

 Why teach Japanese online via LanguaTalk?

-Many websites take advantage of online tutors, with commission rates sometimes over 25%, as well as unfair policies, such as allowing students to cancel on the day of their lesson.
+Many platforms take advantage of online tutors, with commission rates sometimes over 25%, as well as unfair policies, such as allowing students to cancel on the day of their lesson.

 Commission is capped at 16%.
 Our aim is to reduce this to 15% or lower once we become less dependent on online advertising (a big cost for a self-funded startup).